Understanding Substance Use Disorder

 Substance Use Disorder and Co-Occurring Conditions

-Most people with SUD have underlying mental health conditions driving self-medication:
+Most people with SUD have underlying mental health conditions that may contribute to substance use:

-• ADHD - Some people self-medicate impulsivity or seek stimulation through drugs
+- ADHD — Some people self-medicate impulsivity or seek stimulation through substances

 Recovery is Possible

-With integrated treatment addressing both substance use and co-occurring mental health conditions, sustainable recovery is achievable.
+With structured, specialty-led treatment and coordinated support for co-occurring conditions, sustainable recovery is achievable.

-We provide comprehensive addiction treatment combining psychiatric expertise, addiction medicine, evidence-based therapy, and long-term recovery support addressing both substance use and co-occurring mental health conditions.
+We provide comprehensive addiction treatment combining psychiatric expertise, addiction medicine, evidence-based therapy, and long-term recovery support.
+Each client is placed into the appropriate primary treatment track, with coordinated care when co-occurring mental health conditions are present.

 Assessment & Comprehensive Evaluation

 Our intake assessment evaluates substance use patterns, withdrawal risk, co-occurring mental health conditions, medical health, and social supports.
-We identify the root causes driving substance use.
+We determine the appropriate primary treatment track based on your clinical needs.

 Medical Detoxification (When Needed)